-Money
+Money:

-If money is sent to school, please make sure it is in an envelope with the student's name on it and a note with it describing what the money is for.
+If money is sent to school, please make sure it is in an envelope with the student's name on it and a note with it describing what the money's for.
 Money for hot lunch and cold lunch milk is maintained by the office.
 The school secretary collects the money each morning.
-We ask that you send enough money to buy five, ten or twenty lunches or cartons of milk.
-This reduces a great deal of paperwork for our secretary and for you.
+Please clearly mark if it is for lunch, REC, etc. Checks cannot be split into two accounts (Example: Rec and Lunch.)

 Other money, such as that for book orders, field trips, etc. is handled by the classroom teacher as well.

-Again, make sure that the money is in an envelope marked with the child's name and what the money is for.
+Again, make sure that the money is in an envelope marked with the child's name and what the money's for.

-Multicultural Policy
+Multicultural Policy: